Playing Visual Novels on GNU/Linux with Wine

 Everything should install relatively quickly.
 After the installation finishes, you should see this window:

 We’re gonna install LAVFilters.
 It is often necessary to play videos in some VNs (TYPE-MOON’s, for example).
 I know it may seem redundant along with ffdshow, but I’ve encountered games which needed both.

-Download the latest exe from here, and select it in the PlayOnLinux installation window.
+Download v0.70.2 (the last one supporting winXP, which is what our wineprefix targets), and select it in the PlayOnLinux installation window.
 Just keep clicking next.

 Afterwards, PlayOnLinux will show this window:

 You can ignore it for now. simply press Cancel.

 Your virtual drive is now ready to install games on it.

 Generally, VNs can be installed in two ways: either from an installation executable/exe, or simply extracted and ran from an archive.

 Everything from now on will happen in the configuration window.
 You can access it by pressing “Configure” at the top of the main window.
 Then, click on your virtual drive on the left: